 The Women’s Fund is helping single mothers become self-sufficient by eliminating barriers.
 The Women’s Fund has partnered with Evergreen Retirement Community who has provided two houses on their property.
 The mothers are required to pay 25% of their income to rent and are required to have a job or be in school.
 In collaboration with Christine Ann Domestic Abuse Center, the mothers take weekly classes including financial sustainability, parenting, love and logic and more.
 The Women’s Fund envisions the families will need around three-five years to become self-sufficient and able to move out on their own.

-The Women's Fund granted out $50,000 to nine different organizations in the community.
+The Women's Fund granted out over $50,000 to eleven different organizations in the community.
 The programs receiving these funds include the following:

-Big Brothers Big Sisters of the Fox Valley Region: REACH'ing for Mentoring Success
+Big Brothers Big Sisters of the Fox Valley Region: Girls Mentoring and Community Engagement

 By hiring an intake/interview and holistic coach, OACP can support clients with challenges beyond food.
 OACP registers 2,000 households per month.
 Women are the head of 62% of those household registered.
 Children make up over 50% of the registered family members.
 The vision is to coach clients, at the very minimum, to become stable by providing food for their families without our services.
 The coach will also work households to identify and break-down barriers promoting long-term stability.